Skip to content

 Phuket’s most iconic landmark

-Visible from anywhere in the southern part of the island, the Big Buddha of Phuket is a 45-metre-tall white marble statue.
-This impressive landmark is probably at the top of everyone’s ‘Must-Do in Phuket‘.
-The site is superb and the size of the Buddha is humbling. with breathtaking panoramic views from the top.
-Most tour agencies and tuk-tuks in Phuket can take you there, and the entrance is free.
+Visible from anywhere in the southern part of the island, the Big Buddha of Phuket is a 45-metre-tall statue covered with white marble tiles.
+This impressive landmark is probably at the top of everyone’s ‘Must-Do in Phuket’ and we never miss a chance to drive up there to admire it and pay respect.
+The site is superb, and the size of the Buddha is humbling, with breathtaking panoramic views from the top.
+We were lucky enough to live in Phuket for long enough to witness the long process of starting the building in 2002 to become what is now the most iconic site in Phuket.

 Phuket Big Buddha Video